Nakama Cloud Save Sample Project

 }

-While this project works with our demo server, you’ll want to set up your own Nakama instance in order to create custom configurations, behaviors, and rules.
+While this project works with our demo server, you'll want to set up your own Nakama instance to customize the features and configurations.
 Using Docker, you can get up and running in minutes.

 Read the full setup guide: Nakama Installation Docs